 - All accusations should be reported to the authorities, regardless of whether or not it is a legal obligations in that state or country.
 Congregations are ill equipped to handle such accusations, and the organisation should be leading the way in the protection of children, not lagging behind the world's standards

 The Governing Body has always been composed predominantly of older, white, childless, males.
 This is reflected in the strict, legalistic approach to child victims, and the concern with putting the reputation of the organisation first.
 We can only imagine a more loving and protective set of guidelines, had they been established by parents.

 In the face of all this, Jehovah's Witnesses must ask themselves, "If Jehovah was behind the Watchtower Society, would he have allowed such atrocities in the organisation, which claims to be a spiritual paradise, to continue for so long, until they are brought to the world's attention by the media?"

-Australian documentary on child abuse within the Watchtower Society
+The following 2004 Australian documentary on child abuse within the Watchtower Society is also enlightening.

 2 This article draws largely on information gathered by Barbara Anderson.
 Barbara Anderson was research assistant in the Watchtower writing department during the 1990s.
 Her story can be found under the Experiences section.
 Detailed information can be found at http://www.watchtowerdocuments.com (as at January 5th 2008).
 Her CD Secrets of Pedophilia in an American Religion Jehovah's Witnesses in Crisis contains over 5,000 pages of discussion and court transcripts from the out of court settlement by the Watchtower Society in 2007.